B.A.P.S.

 B.A.P.S (an acronym for Black American Princesses) is a 1997 American female buddy comedy film directed by Robert Townsend and starring Halle Berry, Natalie Desselle, and Martin Landau.
 The film was written by Troy Byer and was her first screenplay.
-The film received largely negative reviews from critics, although it has since been considered a cult classic, especially for Black Hollywood.
+The film received largely negative reviews from critics, although it has since been considered a cult classic, especially for black Hollywood.
 In total it earned $7.3 million at the box office worldwide.

 The film features several celebrity cameos, including LL Cool J, Leon Robinson, Heavy D, and Dennis Rodman.

 Plot

 Denise "Nisi" (Halle Berry) and Tamika "Mickey" (Natalie Desselle) work at a soul food diner in Decatur, Georgia.
 Their plan is to one day open the world's first combination hair salon and soul food restaurant if they ever get enough money.
 Their boyfriends, Ali (Pierre Edwards) and James (A.J.
 Johnson), hope to one day own a luxury cab company.

 Nisi and Mickey hear about a contest for a video girl where the winner gets $10,000 and spend all their savings to fly to Los Angeles for Nisi to compete.
 On the plane ride there, Nisi reads a book on etiquette and she and Mickey discuss their new hairstyles, which are so tall they block the movie projector.

 Although Nisi does not land the dancing girl role, a man named Antonio spots them at the auditions and offers them the same amount of money to be in a different music video and invites them to a Beverly Hills mansion.
-Once they arrive, they learn about the real reason they were brought there, which was for Nisi to pretend to be the granddaughter of a woman the owner of the house, an aging Mr. Blakemore (Martin Landau), once loved when he was younger named Lily.
+Once they arrive, they learn about the real reason they were brought there, which was for Nisi to pretend to be the granddaughter of a woman named Lily, whom the aging owner of the house Mr. Blakemore (Martin Landau), once loved.
 They agree to the plan, but eventually grow fond of Mr. Blakemore and take care of him and refuse to take his money.

 Feeling guilty for deceiving Mr. Blakemore, they plan to return to Decatur and leave a confession letter for him to read after they are gone.
 However, before they can depart, Mr. Blakemore is rushed to the hospital.
 Nisi tries to confess to him at his bedside but he silences her before she can finish and passes away soon afterwards.
 Mr. Blakemore's lawyer, Tracy Shaw (Troy Byer), informs them that he knew all along that Nisi was not Lily's granddaughter because Lily never had any children.

 Back at the mansion, Nisi, Mickey, and their boyfriends are preparing to return to Decatur.
 Mr. Blakemore's lawyer arrives and read's his last will and testament, in which he calls the girls his "B.A.P.S", short for Black American Princesses, and gives them some portion of his wealth.
 The film ends with Nisi and Mickey opening their combination hair salon and restaurant, which they name "Lily'z".